caltechlibrary/newt/newt-presentation.md

 - Write SQL (Postgres) and get a JSON (PostgREST)
 - Write Pandoc templates to transform JSON to HTML
-- Write a YAML file to orchestrate our microservices
+- Write a YAML file to orchestrate our microservice conversation

 # How does Newt orchestrate our microservices?